 Rembrandt Harmenszoon van Rijn was born in Leiden – the Netherlands – on July 15th, 1606.
 He was the youngest of 9 children and a premature artist whose genius placed in History.
 At 14 he was already enrolled at the University of Leiden.
 However, the program was not fit to his passion, as he requested to leave shortly after to be taught in Art.
-He learned with master Jacob van Swanenburch for 3 years and then moved for a three month apprenticeship in Amsterdam with the great Pieter Lastman.
+He learned with master Jacob van Swanenburch for 3 years and then moved for a three-month apprenticeship in Amsterdam with the great Pieter Lastman.
 Before turning 22 his talent was so highly regarded that he took his first pupils under his wing.
-Throughout his life he taught over 40 artists, including Gerard Dou, Ferdinand Bol and Govert Flinck.
+Throughout his life, he taught over 40 artists, including Gerard Dou, Ferdinand Bol, and Govert Flinck.

 His career as a painter had great leverage after he married Saskia van Uylenburgh in 1634, the cousin of a successful art dealer.
-Soon his work gained reputation among wealthy patrons who commissioned his portraits – lively and vibrant unlike the ones by other portrait artists – as well as large-scale mythological and religious works with a distinctive high-contrast method.
+Soon his work gained a reputation among wealthy patrons who commissioned his portraits – lively and vibrant unlike the ones by other portrait artists – as well as large-scale mythological and religious works with a distinctive high-contrast method.

-Rembrandt managed to be financially successful during his lifetime – as a painter, a teacher and art dealer.
+Rembrandt managed to be financially successful during his lifetime – as a painter, a teacher, and an art dealer.
 However, his opulent life was also filled with misfortune.
 He buried all his children (three newborns and a fourth child at 27); widowed twice and saw his wealth fade away.
 His beloved collection of ancient sculpture, Flemish and Italian Renaissance paintings, Far Eastern art, contemporary Dutch works and even his house (currently Rembrandt Museum) ended up being auctioned to pay his debts after declaring bankruptcy in 1656.